Patrick-Culley/equity-mgmt/README.md

 # Equity Management Database Application
-Equity Management Database created with SQL and JavaScript
+Equity Management Database created with SQL and JavaScript.
+Created for admins, the application provides for the management of pending stock trades, fee calculations, customer and employee management, and report assignments.

 UML Diagram